cmekik/pyClarion/tutorial/notes.md

 })
 ```

+Direct setting of activations is a quick way to get activations into an agent.
+It is most useful when setting constant parameters, but may also serve during initial experimentation with activation flows.

 ### Declaring Explicit Knowledge with `ccml`

 We often want an agent to have some pre-programmed behavior and knowledge.

 Pre-programmed behavior is typically defined in the form of fixed rules and pre-programmed knowledge as initial chunks and associative rules. `pyClarion` provides a programming language, called `ccml`, to facilitate specification of such initial agent knowledge.
-This language offers many conveniences for specifying fixed rules, some of which are demonstrated here.

 A `ccml` script implementing fixed rules for Braitenberg-style behavior, called `"frs.ccml"`, is given below.